seathasky/FF14-MAC_ModSupport/manual-install.md

 You can make a command inside your bottle by finding the ffxivboot64.exe so you can drag it to your dock.<br><br>

 If you want to use XIVLauncher instead, follow the main guide. <br><br>

+---

+The default FF14 launcher has some issues, go to our troubleshooting section for help: https://github.com/seathasky/FF14-MAC_ModSupport#troubleshooting

+---

 This concludes the manual setup guide for minimal install of default FF14 launcher in CX21.</h6>